seibushin/todo/README.md

 ## Install
 <p>
-Use git to pull the project.
-Afterwards you can navigate to the project root and simply use
+Navigate to the project root and simply use
 <code>./gradlew shadowJar</code>
-to create jar.
+to create the jar.
 The jar will be located at <code>build/libs/todo-1.0.jar</code>
 </p>
 <p>
 The created jar can be executed using <code>java -jar todo-1.0.jar</code>